dsuarez01/quant_project/README.md

 ## Getting Started

-(TBD) For now, fork the repository and open on localhost: from `./quant_project/frontend`, run these commands:
+(TBD) For now, fork or clone the repository and open on localhost: from `./quant_project/frontend`, run these commands:

 ```bash
 npm install